Asking for help

 - Counselling services

-If you need resources, check your local library and its system of inter-library loans.
+If you need extra resources, first see the library, linked from the front page.
+You should also check your local library and its system of inter-library loans.
 If you need extra resources, ask your supervisor to refer you to other external learning resource centres.
 It is almost always a good idea to do an Internet search.

 - You are responsible to pay for any services that you agree to take.